maracsimoes/Species-Image-Classification/README.md

 # Species Family Classification Using Deep Learning

+**This project was developed as part of the Deep Learning course.**

 ## Overview
 This project aims to classify biological species families based on images from the Encyclopedia of Life (EOL).
 The dataset contains 202 classes with a strong imbalance in class distribution.
 The main challenge was to develop robust models capable of generalizing well despite varying image quality and limited samples for some classes.